Colour with Bulbs

 The general rule of thumb is that bulbs should be planted to about 3 times the depth of the bulb so select your bulbs for their bulb size, flowering height and flowering dates.
 All reputable bulb growers will provide these details on the packaging.

-In the diagram opposite, a variety of narcissus has been planted on the bottom layer (because it is the biggest bulb, the tallest flower and the last to flower), dwarf tulips are in the middle layer and crocus (the smallest bulb, shortest flower and the last to flower).
+In the diagram below, a variety of narcissus has been planted on the bottom layer (because it is the biggest bulb, the tallest flower and the last to flower), dwarf tulips are in the middle layer and crocus (the smallest bulb, shortest flower and the last to flower).
 It really is that easy to ensure consistent colour from late January/early February right through to April!

 Remember to use a quality bulb planting compost, use some croc or gravel in the bottom of the pot for drainage, and because the pot will be outside over winter, it’s best to lift it off the ground with pot feet to minimise frost damage.

 Extend the flowering period by adding winter pansies on the top layer, and you can have colour from autumn right through to spring!

 After flowering, remove the pansies but continue to water and feed the container allowing the bulb leaves to grow until they die back naturally.
 The food produced by the leaves during this post-flowering period is what allows the bulb to form all it’s leaves and flowers ready to grow again the following year.

 If you want to re-use the bulbs again, put the pot to one side for the summer and start again in the autumn.
 Whilst the bulbs are dormant (after their leaves have died back) it is not advisable to water them as this will cause rot.
 After 2 or 3 flowering seasons, the bulbs will have outgrown the pot, and you’ll need to transplant them into a bigger pot, or plant into the garden.